Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Stuck in a "Duh" Moment

 Gone are the days when your puppy was eager to please you.
 You'll now likely notice your dog act as if he has never heard a command before.
 These "duh!" episodes of memory loss are quite common during the adolescent stage and will require your patience and understanding.
 Getting mad and frustrated when your dog doesn't come to you when called won't do any good.

 Fortunately, this is a transitory phase and you'll eventually see the light at the end of the tunnel.
 One day, out of the blue, you may notice things falling back into place if you remain persistent in your training.

 Just like human teenagers, adolescent dogs will want to have it their way and will want more independence.
-We can't blame them: this is the age wherein the wild, canines separated from their families to form their own.
-They are lured to trying new behaviors and testing their boundaries.
+We can't blame them—this is the age wherein the wild, canines separated from their families to form their own.
+They are lured to try new behaviors and test their boundaries.

 Gone are the days when your puppy loved to stick by your side and would come running the moment you were out of sight!
 There are many more interesting sights, smells, and sounds at this time just waiting to be discovered.

 At this stage, dogs may get picky over who to consider a friend.
 And it makes sense as in the wild it's not likely that canines would warm up with unfamiliar dogs and readily accept them as we often expect from Canis familiaris to do in a domestic setting!
 It's quite unreasonable to expect all dogs to be best buddies.

 Read More From Pethelpful

 Yet, it's often during adolescence that a dog may get into a squabble with another dog.
 This often marks the end of his socialization with other dogs.
 Small dogs will no longer be socialized for fear that they will get hurt by large dogs, and larger dogs will no longer be socialized for fear they will hurt smaller dogs.